SimmyKwon/Phishing_Website_Detector/README.md

 cd .

 # 3. Create virtual environment
-python -m venv {Name of your choice for the project}
+python -m venv {"Name of your choice for the project"}

 #For Windows
 # .\{Name of your choice for the project}\Scripts\activate